WilliamPerezBeltran/pruebaThales/backend/README.md

-# Proyecto TestThale
+# TestThale Project

-## Descripción backend
+## Backend Description

-El backend en Spring Boot gestiona empleados mediante una API que permite listar todos los empleados y obtener detalles específicos de un empleado por ID, incluyendo el cálculo del salario anual si está disponible.
+The Spring Boot backend manages employees through an API that allows listing all employees and getting specific details of an employee by ID, including annual salary calculation if available.

 ## Stack